 The best classic easy cherry pie recipe, homemade with simple ingredients.
 A delicious Summer pie with a buttery flaky pie crust that's filled with fresh or frozen cherry filling.

-How to make cherry pie recipe?
+How to make easy homemade cherry pie recipe from scratch?

 - Assemble- Spread crust in a pie dish.
 Add the fruit filling.
 Top it off with another crust layer.
 Seal edges.
 Make holes or slits for vents.